Doksbuilder/docs/docs/intro.md

 ## Why Teams Love Index

+Index redefines how teams interact with data, making analysis, visualization, and collaboration seamless.
+With powerful AI-driven features and an intuitive interface, Index helps teams uncover insights faster, share them effortlessly, and stay aligned every step of the way:

 - **All-in-One Platform:** Everything you need for data analysis and collaboration, all in one place.
 - **Easy for Everyone:** Designed for users of all skill levels, from SQL experts to non-technical teammates.
 - **Collaboration Built In:** Share, comment, and iterate in real time, keeping your team aligned.